Expired na ba ang PRC ID mo?

 Finally, you will be asked to pay the renewal processing and delivery fee.

 How much is the PRC license renewal fee?
 The regular renewal fee is P450.00, with the PRC ID valid for 3 years.
 This is for professions requiring baccalaureate degree.
 Meanwhile, for professions requiring a non-baccalaureate degree, the renewal fee is a bit lower, just P420.00, with the PRC ID also valid for 3 years.

-How about the shipping fee, how much to deliver the PRC ID to my house?
+How much is the shipping fee to deliver the PRC ID to my house?
 This would depend on the city or province where the delivery will be made.
 A friend of mine who requested to have his new PRC ID delivered to his house in Quezon City paid a delivery fee of P160.00.

-How to pay the PRC renewal fee online?
-There are various payment options available, including Paymaya, GCash, LandBank, UCPB, Bancnet savings or debit account, or credit card.
+What are the payment methods to pay for PRC ID online renewal?
+There are various payment options available and you can pay via Paymaya, GCash, LandBank, UCPB, Bancnet savings or debit account, or credit card.

 - Paymaya account balance – P8.00 convenience fee

 - Visa and Mastercard credit card (including JCB card and Paymaya Visa) – 1.25% of the transaction amount